Fairly Dividing Retirement Accounts In Divorce

-At The Wright Law Firm, I have extensive experience handling a wide variety of complex property division matters.
+At The Wright Law Firm, I, attorney Trey Wright, have extensive experience handling a wide variety of complex property division matters.
 I conduct a complete investigation in an effort to identify all retirement accounts and other benefits by reviewing employment contracts, bank records and any other pertinent documentation in order to ensure that we have a clear picture of all the accounts that need to be divided.

-The division of many retirement accounts is handled through a Qualified Domestic Relations Order (QDRO).
+The division of many retirement accounts is handled through a qualified domestic relations order (QDRO).
 Others, such as railroad retirement benefits, have special rules and guidelines associated with them.
-I have a complete understanding of the processes for dividing all types of retirement accounts, and I am diligent in my pursuit of my client’s fair share of the funds.
+I have a complete understanding of the processes for dividing all types of retirement accounts, and I am diligent in my pursuit of each of my client’s fair share of the funds.

 Among the types of accounts that are eligible for division in a divorce are the following: